 Boris Johnson faces Tory party investigation over burka comments

-Boris Johnson is to face investigation by an independent panel following complaints that his comments on the burka breached the Conservative Party’s code of conduct.
+Boris Johnson is to face investigation by an independent panel following complaints that his comments comparing women who wear the burka to "bank robbers" and "letter-boxes" breached the Conservative Party’s code of conduct.

-It is understood that the process is being triggered automatically after the receipt of a number of complaints over the former foreign secretary’s comparison of Muslim women in face-covering veils with bank robbers or letter boxes.
+It is understood that the process is being triggered automatically after the receipt of a number of complaints over the former foreign secretary’s comments in a column for the Daily Telegraph in which he also defended women's choice to wear the veil.

-The party declined to comment on the disciplinary procedure.
+The Tory party declined to comment on the disciplinary procedure.

-The former foreign secretary sparked days of currently ongoing debate in the media after writing an article in the Telegraph newspaper in which he defended people's right to wear Islamic face coverings, but branded them "ridiculous".
+On the same day that the investigation was launched, a letter signed by around 100 Muslim women who wear the burka or niqab has also been sent to Conservative Party chairman Brandon Lewis backing calls for action against Mr Johnson as well as supporters such as Conservative MP Nadine Dorries.

-Criticism from within his own party was quickly leveled at him, with Conservative Party chairman Brandon Lewis ordering him to apologise, a call which was then backed by Theresa May.
+The letter reportedly states: "Given a deliberate choice was made to inflame tensions in a way which makes it easier for bigots to justify hate crimes against us, we concur with the Conservative peer Lord Sheikh who has demanded that the whip be withdrawn from Mr Johnson.

 On the back of his comments, some Muslim leaders and MPs have called for an inquiry into Islamophobia in the Tory party.